Shirley-Sun-222/multi-processing-system/README.md

 ├── requirements.txt            # List of project dependencies
 ├── build.bat                   # Batch script for one-click packaging into an EXE ├── build.spec                  # Configuration file for PyInstaller
-├── address.py                  # A standalone utility script to change pump Modbus addresses └── 资源指南.md                 # A detailed guide on packaging (in Chinese)
+├── address.py                  # A standalone utility script to change Oushisheng pump Modbus addresses └── 打包exe指南.md                 # A detailed guide on packaging (in Chinese)
 ```

 ## 🚀 How to Run